h2tc-roboticsx/H2TC/README.md

 It is possible that some data is missing in your labeled frame.
 Then the annotation can not be switched to the status of "finished" due to the missing data.

-For example, when you label the moment of *throw* but without OptiTrack data, the information panel appears like below.
+For example, when you label the moment of "throw" but without OptiTrack data, the information panel appears like below.
 To handle the issue, you should seek close frames that include complete data and indicate the same event of the moment.
 If no frame is qualified, the entire take should be annotated as "problematic" and skipped to the next take.
 <div style="display: flex; justify-content: center;">